JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 RETURN u.username, p.firstName, p.lastName, p.email
 ```

-**Note**: When the `RETURN` statement is used with specified properties, the J1QL engine will pick out the requested attributes from each path traversed.
+**Note**: When the `RETURN` statement is used with specified properties, the J1QL engine will pick out the properties from each path traversed.
 Sometimes, the path to the end of the query can fork since there are multiple ways assets can relate to each other.
 This means that a `Person` having multiple `IS` relationships to `User` entities will have their `p.firstName`, `p.lastName`, and `p.email` values
 returned in each path through the graph that leads to a `User`.